tjcw/bpf-examples/AF_XDP-filter/runscripts/README.md

+This directory contains directories each of which controls a particular test configuration, and contains scripts which sequence through test configurations.

+Directories :

 iperf3-namespace  iperf3 between 2 namespaces with intercept at vpeer2 and reinject using tun

+iperf3-namespace-at-vpeer1 iperf3 between 2 namespaces with intercept at vpeer1 and reinject at veth1 (work in progress)

+iperf3-namespace-at-vpeer1-reverse iperf3 between 2 namespaces with intercept at veth1 and reinject at vpeer1 (work in progress)

+iperf3-namespace-direct  iperf3 between 2 namespaces with intercept at veth1 and reinject at bridge

 iperf3-real       iperf3 between 2 real machines with reinject using tun

+iperf3-real-namespace  iperf3 between 2 real machines with iperf3 in namespaces (work in progress)

 netperf-namespace  netperf between 2 namespaces with intercept at vpeer2 and reinject using tun